Who was involved? How did it work? When and where was the tournament?

 Where were the finals?

 Three associations with teams in Group A1 declared an interest in hosting the tournament: Italy, the Netherlands and Poland.
-The winners of this group (Italy) were confirmed as finals hosts at the UEFA Executive Committee meeting on 3 December.Meet the Nations League finalists
+The winners of this group (Italy) were confirmed as finals hosts at the UEFA Executive Committee meeting on 3 December.Meet the Nations League winners

 What was the finals format?

-- The semi-final winners advance to the final; defeated teams contest the match for third place.
+- The semi-final winners advanced to the final; defeated teams contested the match for third place.

-- For the semi-finals and final, if scores are level at the end of normal time, extra time is played.
-If the scores are still level after the additional 30 minutes, the game goes to a penalty shoot-out.
+- For the semi-finals and final, if scores were level at the end of normal time, extra time was to be played.
+If the scores were still level after the additional 30 minutes, the game was to be settled via a penalty shoot-out.
 All three games were settled within normal time, however.

-- For the match for third place, there is no extra time.
-If the scores are level after the end of normal time, the game goes to a penalty shoot-out.
+- For the match for third place, there was to be no extra time.
+If the scores were level after the end of normal time, the game would have gone to a penalty shoot-out.
 Again, this was not required.

 What did the winners get?

 In order to free up space in October 2021, the four UEFA Nations League finalists were drawn into five-team groups for qualifying (rather than six-team groups).Standings: 2022 World Cup qualifying